timsvoice/supplementary-buttons-anki/README.md

 same as `ALT+CTRL+P` or even `p+Ctrl+Alt`.

-If you want to revert your changes to the default keybindings provided by Supplementary Buttons for Anki, please remove the keybindings JSON file in your addon folder.
+If you want to revert your changes to the default keybindings provided by Power Format Pack, please remove the keybindings JSON file in your addon folder.

 ## Disabling unused buttons
-The buttons can be enabled or disabled individually in *Tools > Supplementary buttons add-on (options)*, so feel free to disable the buttons you don't use.
+The buttons can be enabled or disabled individually in *Tools > Power Format Pack add-on (options)*, so feel free to disable the buttons you don't use.

 ## Installation
 The preferred way to install is using the